Post-Baccalaureate Certificate in Data Science

 Other than the GRE, the procedures and required documents for admission to this Post-Baccalaureate Certificate match those for the M.S.
 Degree as outlined in the M.S.
 Admissions page.
 Only one letter of recommendation is required for admission to the Certificate, but we recommend at least two letters, one familiar with your current situation and (if within 3 years) one familiar with your academic background.
 Submit your application electronically here.
 Applicants to the certificate should apply by March 1st for fall consideration and October 1st for spring consideration.
 These are priority deadlines.
 We can't guarantee that your application will be considered if you apply after these deadlines.

-The academic program for the Post-Baccalaureate Certificate consists of 4 courses (at least 12 credits) consisting of one Tier I course from the Statistics track, one Tier I course from the Algorithmics track and one Tier I course from the Infrastructure track, all listed on the Courses page, plus one listed course chosen by agreement between the student, the student's advisor and/or Director of Graduate Studies.
+To satisfy all program requirements for the Post-Baccalaureate Certificate admitted students must complete the following: A minimum of four courses (at least 12 credits) to include one Tier 1 course from the Statistics track, one Tier 1 course from the Algorithmics track and one Tier 1 course from the Infrastructure track, plus one additional elective course chosen from the complete list.
+The elective course should be determined with consultation from the program advisor or Director of Graduate Studies.
+All qualifying courses are listed on the Courses page.
 Students must maintain a minimum GPA set by the Program (currently 3.0), including any courses taken to fulfill a missing admissions prerequisite (though these latter courses do not count toward the certificate).
-All courses may be taken on-campus or remotely via UNITE.
+All courses may be taken on-campus or remotely when offered via UNITE.
 A student taking only UNITE courses during any given semester pays graduate tuition at the resident rate plus a UNITE fee, regardless of where the student resides.

 Students enrolled in the Certificate program are encouraged to apply for the M.S. and will receive priority consideration, though admission is not guaranteed.
 Any courses taken as part of this Certificate program can be used if the student is later admitted to the Data Science M.S. degree.
 However, the M.S. degree requires a minimum GPA of 3.25, higher than that required for the Certificate.
 A student maintaining a minimum GPA of 3.25 in their courses for this Certificate may apply for the M.S. degree using the usual procedure, and they may use all the same application material originally submitted for the application to this Certificate, plus a letter from a U of MN faculty member, and may apply for a waiver of the requirement for the GRE.